AshwinKatkar/SAPCAPM-2023-AD003/exercises/4_Enhance the Fiori Element Application with annotation/Readme.md

  9. Now you will receive a pop up of <b>A service is listing to port 4004</b> Click on <b>Open New Tab</b>.
 <br><br>![Start Template](../3_Create%20an%20SAP%20Fiori%20Elements-Based%20UI/images/17.png)<br><br>

- 10. You will redirected to new tab Click on Web Application link as shown below
+ 10. Click on Web Application link as shown below ,you will redirected to new tab <br>
+ <b>Note</b>: If below window is already opened you can skip  8 and 9 step.Refresh the page and Click on highlighted WebLink.
 <br><br>![Start Template](../3_Create%20an%20SAP%20Fiori%20Elements-Based%20UI/images/20.png)<br><br>

-11. Now your application is successfully Created Enhanced Foiri App.
+11. Now your application is successfully Created Enhanced SAP Foiri Application .

  ![Login Page](../4_Enhance%20the%20Fiori%20Element%20Application%20with%20annotation/images/22.png)